kovidgoyal/kitty/docs/index.rst

 Mouse features
 -------------------

-* You can hold down :kbd:`ctrl+shift` and click on a URL to open it in a browser.
+* You can click on a URL to open it in a browser.
 * You can double click to select a word and then drag to select more words.
 * You can triple click to select a line and then drag to select more lines.
 * You can right click to extend a previous selection.